holoviz/panel/doc/developer_guide/index.md

 hatch -e dev.py3.10 shell
 ```

-Throughout the documentation we will use the Python 3.10 environmen but you can select any supported Python version by replacing `py3.10` with the desired version.
+Throughout the documentation we will use the Python 3.10 environment but you can select any supported Python version by replacing `py3.10` with the desired version.
 Once you are inside the environment you can confirm it is set up correctly with:

 ```bash
 hatch run unit-test